 Smart lighting also helps to improve safety in both public and private spaces.
 Systems can be programmed to simulate a presence in the home by switching lights on and off at predefined times, thus deterring burglars.

-Intelligent lighting systems can monitor their own status and report faults or maintenance requirements, reducing maintenance costs and extending equipment life.
-Intelligent emergency lighting systems developed by companies such as Enel in Italy can check their operating status every two weeks and display the results on an LED screen, reducing maintenance costs.
+Smart lighting systems can monitor their own status and report faults or maintenance requirements, reducing maintenance costs and extending equipment life.
+Smart emergency lighting systems developed by companies such as Enel in Italy can check their operating status every two weeks and display the results on an LED screen, reducing maintenance costs.

 Comfort and well-being